INFORMSJoC/2022.0181/README.md

 - `scripts`: include codes to directly replicate the experiments in the paper.

 ## Replicating
 To get the Figures and Tables in the paper, please run the codes in the scripts folder.
+- `scripts/Table1 Figures1-5`: to get Table 1 and Figures 1-5 of the paper
+- `scripts/Table2 Figure6`: to get Table 2 and Figure 6 of the paper
+- `scripts/Table3`: to get Table 3 of the paper
+- `scripts/Table4`: to get Table 4 of the paper

-For example, in `scripts/Table1 Figures1-5`,
+Specifically, for example, in `scripts/Table1 Figures1-5`,
 - Figure1.R: run Figure1.R in this file to get Figure 1 of the paper
 - Figure2.R: run Figure2.R in this file to get Figure 2 of the paper
 - Figure3.R: run Figure3.R in this file to get Figure 3 of the paper